Beyhadh: Plot

-Maya Mehrotra, the owner of "Fashion and the City" is a young and successful business tycoon, suffering from dark past and troubled childhood due to her abusive dad, Ashwin.
+Maya Mehrotra, the owner of "Fashion and the City" is a young and successful business tycoon, with net worth of around 900 million dollars suffering from dark past and troubled childhood due to her abusive dad, Ashwin.
 Carefree and cheerful, Arjun Sharma is a photographer in Maya's company.
 His childhood friend, lawyer Saanjh Mathur, secretly loves him.
 Initially, Arjun and Maya are at loggerheads as their opposing natures and perspectives often collide and Maya tries to terminate Arjun many times but he gets a chance and returns and annoys Maya even more but with time the two come closer and start to understand each other.
 As Arjun rescues Maya in an elevator accident and later, from Ashwin, she falls in love with and proposes him.

 A series of circumstances including Maya rescuing Ayaan (Arjun's younger brother) from jail, revealing her past to Arjun, helping him realize his past mistakes and uniting him with his step mother Vandana and completing his family in the process leads to Arjun falling for Maya.
 Thus, he ends up proposing her in Mauritius, much to Saanjh's dismay.
 As Maya and Arjun plan their wedding, Ashwin (Maya's father) tries to provoke Saanjh and Vandana (Arjun's mother) against Maya to ruin her wedding.
 Moreover, he tries to get over her company's shares as well but all in vain as he was murdered.
 Arjun and Maya get married.

 Later, Jhanvi (Maya's mother) gets to know about Ashwin's murderer and tries to expose the truth, however, was pushed off a building by the murderer causing her to go in a coma and was blamed for the murder.
 Meanwhile, Arjun's flirtatious nature and his extreme friendship with Saanjh irks Maya and she fakes a miscarriage and blames Saanjh, leading to a fall out between Arjun and Saanjh.
 Hurt, Saanjh leaves for London.